 Almost everyday lately Kai has asked if he can help cook a meal.
 In my “let’s get dinner done ASAP” mode, I’m usually half way done when I realize he probably wanted to be apart.
 Well not this time!
-Tonight we made simple and easy homemade pizzas – and they were delicious!
+Tonight we used my favorite simple and easy pizza dough recipe and the pizzas were delicious!

 Some of our close friends make incredible pizzas from scratch, but they’re too far away right now (plus social distancing y’all).
 So I asked for the recipe, which you can find here and an adapted version below.